 As part of a full-day workshop at ODSC East 2018 on the use of data science in Spark, Adam Breindel explained how to start a cluster using Databricks Community Edition and exploring data using Spark SQL.
 Afterward, he covered the basics and more advanced topics of machine learning using the Spark MLlib library.

-To get started using Spark, a team of scientists from Databricks enabled a sandbox environment for you to learn and test your Spark projects and code.
+To get started using the program, a team of scientists from Databricks enabled a sandbox environment for you to learn and test your projects and code.
 You just need to create a community edition account at Databricks.

 Once you’re set up with an account, there are feature notebooks that you can explore.
 If you’re a beginner then you can go through everything in order.
-If you’re already a bit familiar with Spark then it’s recommended you start with Databricks for Data Scientists.
+If you’re already a bit familiar with the program then it’s recommended you start with Databricks for Data Scientists.

 In order to explore the notebooks or test your own code, you will need to create a cluster.
 In just a few clicks you can create a cluster with 6GB of memory.
 Note that the cluster will automatically terminate after 2 hours of idling.